-Legal guardians are assigned to be the caretaker for incapacitated senior or disabled adult.
-It is the guardian’s responsibility to take care of the best interests of the individual, who is also referred to as a ward.
+Legal guardians are assigned to be the caretaker for an incapacitated senior or disabled adult.
+It is the guardian’s responsibility to act in the best interests of the individual, who is also referred to as a ward.
 Sometimes, it can be difficult to understand this type of care.
 Our guardianship lawyer in Raleigh NC is here to help.

 Guardianship | Lawyer Raleigh NC

-- A guardianship can be established for anyone, but when it is for an adult, it is usually someone who is elderly or has mental disabilities that keep them from being able to care for him or herself.
+- A guardianship can be established for anyone, but when it is for an adult, it is usually someone who is elderly or has mental disabilities that keep them from being able to care for themselves.

 - A judge may also speak with the person or ask to speak with family members.